-Kathryn Connors and her husband, John Amy, of Ontario, have adopted three children from foster care: Serenity, Malakai (Kai) and Abigail.
-Serenity and Kai, who are biological siblings, were adopted through the Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program.
-Kathryn works for Adopt4Life, which seeks to build a community of support for adoptive parents to help children reach their full potential.
+Kathryn and her husband, John, of Ontario, have adopted three children from foster care: Serenity, Malakai (Kai) and Abigail.
+Serenity and Kai, who are biological siblings, were adopted through the Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program in partnership with Adopt4Life.

 Adoption has opened our lives to welcome many amazing experiences.
 We have learned so much about life, love and family.